bethbailey/survey-search/README.md

 ## Overall Code Structure

+### Data Cleaning

 Our code is structured in two main bits: (1) data cleaning and (2) Django site.
 The data cleaning was all done in jupyter notebooks, and took survey documentation from the web in four different formats - pdf, csv, rtf, and docx - and extracted the variables and put them into csvs with the variable names and text.
 During this process, the actual survey data was converted to csv and stored in the data folder for each survey as well as the Survey Detail folder (which is what we provide to the Django site for links).

+### Django

-The Django portion is structured as follows (the final portion is in Final\ Site/surveysearch):
+The Django portion is structured as follows (the final site is in Final Site/surveysearch folder on github):

   |-search
+  		* This is our main and only app.
+It is the root folder. *
   |  |-migrations
   |  |  |-__pycache__
   |  |-__pycache__
   |  |-static
+  		* This folder contains bootstrap files (css, javascript) and images displayed on the website (including generated wordcloud image file).
   |  |  |-css
   |  |  |-js
   |  |  |-img
   |  |-templates
+  		* This folder contains the html templates for our site *
   |  |  |-search
   |  |  |  |-img
   |-documents
+  		* This is the folder where the user uploaded files are stored and processed. *
   |-surveysearch
   |  |-__pycache__
-  |-.idea
-  |  |-libraries
+  		* This folder contains the Django site settings and back-end configuration. *

 ## Instructions